netdata/netdata/CONTRIBUTING.md

 Some PR title examples:

-- Fix bug in NetData installer for FreeBSD 11.2
+- Fix bug in Netdata installer for FreeBSD 11.2
 - Improve docs for other installation methods
 - New collector for Prometheus endpoints
 - Add 4.19 Kernel variant for eBPF